Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists have found a way to power up T cells so they can kill cancer cells, without becoming toxic.

-As a result, the researchers discovered that inserting a gene encoding a unique mutation into normal human T cells made them 100 times more powerful at killing cancer cells, without becoming toxic, according to the medical website Medical Express.
+As a result, the researchers found that inserting a gene encoding a unique mutation into normal human T cells made them 100 times more powerful at killing cancer cells, without becoming toxic, according to the medical website Medical Express.

 While current immunotherapies only work against blood and bone marrow cancers, T cells boosted this way were able to kill skin, lung and stomach cancer tumors in mice.